SamuliLam/metrocloud-data-pipeline/README.md

 3. Configure MQTT Broker

     The MQTT broker is set up automatically in Docker, but you may need to:
-    - Verify port 1883 is accessible
+    - Verify port 1883 is accessible for docker (If mosquitto broker service is active in local machine at port 1883, stop the service in the local machine)
     - Check MQTT broker logs in Docker
     - Test connectivity with MQTT clients